Dennis Lawn Leveling Services

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments are applied based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage.
-The seedbed is prepared and irrigation coordinated.
-Immediate stabilization (seeding, sodding, or hydroseeding) should occur within 24–48 hours, with 2–4 inches of mulch or erosion blankets on slopes.
-Germination is monitored over 7–14 days, with irrigation for 2–4 weeks and first mowing at 3–4 inches height.
-Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years for establishment.
+After grading, soil should be amended based on test results—lime to adjust pH, compost for organic matter, and sand for drainage.
+Seedbed preparation and irrigation setup are critical.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
+Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
+The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
+Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Dennis, MA?